Twobit Odyssey is a unique and award winning VR puzzle-platform

 of 2016!
 This is why the little robot Twobit is now starring in his own

-VR game and Twobit Odyssey will hopefully be available by the end of 2017!
+VR game and Twobit Odyssey which will be available by the end of 2017!

 Twobit Odyssey Features